pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 type(model["data"])
 ```

 This difference in type is just an implemention detail.
-If you are interested in learning more about the ins and outs of pytensor, you can check out this tutorial on how it is used in PyMC: {ref}pymc_pytensor.
-For our purposes here, it suffices to note that both are symbolic tensors, and the values of all symbolic tensors can be quickly checked using the `eval` method:
+If you are interested in learning more about the ins and outs of pytensor, you can check out this {ref}`this tutorial on how Pytensor is used in PyMC <pymc:pymc_pytensor>`.
+For our purposes here, we just need to know that the `eval` method works great for checking values:

 ```{code-cell} ipython3
 model["data"].eval()